OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 - `https://api.example.com/api/v1`

 It is important that the pentester attempts to exercise as much functionality in the application as possible.
 This is not only to generate a comprehensive list of endpoints but also to avoid issues with lazy loading and code splitting.
+In addition, your pentest engagement should include sample accounts at different privilege levels so that your browser and spidering can access and expose endpoints for as much functionality as possible.

 Once completed, the endpoint information obtained from browsing and spidering of the application can help the pentester compose API documentation of the target using other tools such as Postman.